Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-deploy.md

 ensemble_predict_y = reuse_ensemble.predict(user_data=test_x)
 ```

-For more detailed usage and explanations, please refer to the [Learnware Package Reuse Methods Introduction](#).
+For more detailed usage and explanations, please refer to the [Learnware Package Data-Free Reuse Methods Introduction](https://learnware.readthedocs.io/en/latest/components/learnware.html#direct-reuse-of-learnware).

-### Reusing Learnware with Labeled Data
+### Data-Dependent Reusers

-When users have a small amount of labeled data, the system provides two methods: `EnsemblePruning` and `FeatureAugmentReuser` to help reuse learnwares.
+When users have a small amount of labeled data, the system provides two methods: `EnsemblePruningReuser` and `FeatureAugmentReuser` to help adapt the learnwares.

-- `EnsemblePruning` selectively integrates learnwares to choose the ones that are most suitable for the user's task:
+- `EnsemblePruningReuser` selects a subset of suitable learnwares using a multi-objective evolutionary algorithm and uses an average ensemble for prediction:

 ```python
 from learnware.reuse import EnsemblePruningReuser